 If MDM had a superpower, it would be data integration.
 This MDM strength means that customer data can flow easily between the cloud or on-site, or between different database systems.

 As companies increase the number of data platforms and turn to new technologies, good MDM makes data migration easier.
-Even if you do not integrate customer data, now, you probably will.

 High-Quality Data Governance